OmarNizam/async-await-javascript/index.md

 So of course behind the scenes, we are still using promises.
 We are simply using a different way of consuming them here.
 [Back to top](#navigator)

-## Error Handling with try ... catch
+## Error Handling with try and catch

 It works with async/await.
 So with async/await, we can't use the catch method that we use before, because we can really attach it anywhere, right.
 So instead, we use something called a `try` `catch` statement.